It was sometime around 2019 and I was leaving my favorite brewery.

-I knew that when I first met alcohol that her and I would have a long lasting love affair, but what I didn’t realize was how much addiction would take a hold over me.
+I knew that when I first met alcohol that she and I would have a long-lasting love affair, but what I didn’t realize was how much addiction would take hold over me.

 I didn’t even enjoy alcohol to its fullest until I first went to Mexico.

-Once I left highschool and lived on my own drinking did slow down a bit because I wasn’t 21.
-But that pent up energy would explode every time I was around alcohol.
+Once I left high school and lived on my own the drinking did slow down a bit because I wasn’t 21.
+But that pent-up energy would explode every time I was around alcohol.
 I would drink as much as I could and I would definitely drink to get drunk.